brand icon Jul29

 The following content may contain affiliate links.
 When you click and shop the links, we receive a commission.

 My most crazy year of travel was 2019, which included over 30 flights.
 And there was only ONE trip where I actually checked a bag.
-When I went to Palm Beach a few years ago, I took only a carry on bag and that involved business attire, casual outfits, cocktail parties and a black tie event.
+When I went to Palm Beach a few years ago, I took only a carry-on bag, and that involved business attire, casual outfits, cocktail parties and a black tie event.
 Another time, I took a nine-day trip, heading first to Phoenix and then to Utah and again, I took only a carry-on with packing cubes, despite dramatically different weather in each location.

 Okay, let’s get to it.